 Several Middle Eastern countries, including Syria, purchased surveillance technology from a chain of businesses that had been a Siemens AG (SIE) unit, the Bloomberg probe showed.
 In Bahrain, transcripts from such gear were used in brutal interrogations, Bloomberg reported Aug.
 23.

 In Syria, an Italian company, Area SpA (YAI), was building a system to intercept, scan and catalog virtually every e-mail that flows through the country, Bloomberg reported Nov.
 4. Following the disclosure, Area said it was exiting the deal.
-The system included components from German and French firms, as well as two U.S. companies, California-based NetApp Inc. (NTAP) And Hewlett- Packard Co.
-(HPQ) In December, the European Union barred exports of surveillance technology to Syria.
+The system included components from German and French firms, as well as two U.S. companies, California-based NetApp Inc. (NTAP:US) And Hewlett- Packard Co.
+(HPQ:US) In December, the European Union barred exports of surveillance technology to Syria.

 Also last year, Telecomix, a group of online activists, discovered that technology from Sunnyvale, California-based Blue Coat Systems Inc. was filtering websites in Syria.
 Blue Coat said in a Dec.
 15 statement that an internal review showed its technology was transferred illegally to Syria by a third party.

 The order was reported earlier by the Washington Post.

 Obama directed attention to the uprising in Syria, where clashes between anti-government protesters and security forces persist even as the United Nations backed sending unarmed observers in to monitor a cease fire.